Venafi/firefly-playground/docs/istio-firefly.md

 # Firefly with Istio demo steps

+This document can be used as quick evaluation guide that showcases how CyberArk WorkLoad Identity Issuer easily integrates with Istio service-mesh.

 !!! warning

       This document is currently a working draft and assumes some knowledge of Kubernetes.
 There my some inaccuracies and errors.
 It is intended to provide Information Security and platform teams with a quick overview for integrating CyberArk's Workload Identitiy Issuer with 'cert-manager` and `Istio` service-mesh.
 It is NOT intended to be used for production purposes.